znxlwm/pytorch-generative-model-collections/README.md

 infoGAN tends to ignore noise-vector.
 It results in that various style within the same class can not be represented.

 #### InfoGAN : Manipulating two continous codes
-All results have the same noise vector and label condition.
+All results have the same noise vector and label condition, but have different continous vector.

 *Name* | *Epoch 1* | *Epoch 10* | *Epoch 25* | *GIF*
 :---: | :---: | :---: | :---: | :---: |